sgmurphy/wordpress-plugins/ml-slider/readme.txt

 ### Slider Plugin Integrations

-MetaSlider is integrated with other popular WordPress plugins, including WooCommerce, the Events Calendar, and WPML.
+MetaSlider is integrated with other popular WordPress plugins, including [WooCommerce](https://www.metaslider.com/docs/metaslider-and-woocommerce/), [The Events Calendar](https://www.metaslider.com/docs/metaslider-and-the-events-calendar/), [Advanced Custom Fields](https://www.metaslider.com/docs/advanced-custom-fields-metaslider/), and [WPML](https://www.metaslider.com/docs/wpml).
 This enables you to seamlessly show the most engaging content to your audience in a slider, slideshow, carousel, or gallery.

 You can use the popular events management plugin “The Events Calendar” with MetaSlider’s new Post Feed Slides.
 MetaSlider detects if you have The Events Calendar plugin activated and offers you the ability to order by event date, so you can show off your upcoming events in a slider, slideshow, or carousel.